Search Programs

 Step 3: Pass the VTNE

-Kansas veterinary technicians must sit for and pass the Veterinary Technician National Exam (VTNE) prior to becoming a registered veterinary technician.
+Kansas veterinary technicians must sit for and pass the Veterinary Technician National Exam (VTNE) before becoming registered veterinary technicians.
 The VTNE is administered by the American Association of Veterinary State Boards.
-The test is computer-based and evaluates a potential vet tech’s preparedness for entry-level positions in a veterinary office.
+It is computer-based and evaluates a potential vet tech’s preparedness for entry-level positions in a veterinary office.

 Step 4: Apply for a Kansas Veterinary Technician Registration

-Those who pass the VTNE are eligible to apply for the Kansas Veterinary Technician Registration.
+Those who pass the VTNE can apply for the Kansas Veterinary Technician Registration.
 The application for registration is available from the Kansas Department of Agriculture.
 Applicants will need to include a copy of their vet tech diploma, proof of citizenship, and a photograph of themselves

 Occupational Demand for Vet Techs in Kansas

-According to the U.S. Bureau of Labor Statistics, the overall demand for veterinary technicians in the United States is expected to increase by 16 percent from 2019 to 2029 (BLS 2020).
-This growth rate is four times faster than the four percent growth rate predicted for all occupations in the U.S.
+According to the U.S. Bureau of Labor Statistics (2024), the overall demand for veterinary technicians in the United States is expected to increase 21 percent from 2022 to 2032.
+This growth rate is seven times faster than the 3 percent predicted for all occupations in the U.S.

-Here are how average vet tech salaries in Kansas compare to average vet tech salaries nationally (BLS 2019):
+Here are how average vet tech salaries in Kansas compare to average vet tech salaries nationally (BLS May 2023)—the latest data available as of September 2024:

 Although annual salary averages for vet techs in Kansas fall a bit below the national average, it is important to remember that the cost of living in KS is lower than in most of the country.
-According to the Missouri Economic Research and Information Center (MERIC 2020), KS is the fourth most affordable state in the U.S., boasting particular savings in groceries and housing costs compared to the rest of the nation.
+According to the Missouri Economic Research and Information Center (MERIC 2024), KS is the third most affordable state in the U.S., boasting particular savings in transportation and housing costs compared to the rest of the nation.

-Vet Techs may find themselves working in private clinics, animal hospitals, laboratories, colleges, universities, or humane societies. iHireVeterinary (2020) has job listings where vet techs can find employment at organizations like Ceva Animal Health, PETCO, Bluepearl, Kansas State University Foundation, Alpha Consulting, Merk Company, and more.
+Vet Techs may find themselves working in private clinics, animal hospitals, laboratories, colleges, universities, or humane societies. iHireVeterinary (2024) has job listings where vet techs can find employment at organizations like Topeka Zoo, PETCO, Bluepearl, Kansas State University Foundation, Research Medical Center, Wesley Medical Center, and more.

 Vet Tech Licensing & Registration Information for Kansas